-Chicago-native Jeff Soderstrom began visiting the Boundary Waters as a teen and was so inspired by the experience that he decided to go to college in Minnesota and settle in the state afterward.
+Chicago-native Jeff Soderstrom began visiting the Boundary Waters as a teen and was so inspired by its beauty that he decided to go to college in Minnesota and settle in the state afterward.
 He and his wife began taking their three children to the Boundary Waters when they were very young, and in 2005 they purchased a cabin on Eagle's Nest Lake #3, near Ely.
 A lifelong conservationist, Jeff has made dozens of trips into the Boundary Waters and Quetico Provincial Park.
-He is a Senior Vice President of

-Risk Mitigation for Ameriprise Financial in Minneapolis.
-Upon learning about the sulfide-ore copper mining threats several years ago, Jeff helped start a Twin Cities

-Boundary Waters Business Group to raise awareness of the issue.
-The Boundary Waters has been a big part of the Soderstrom family, and time spent there has shaped the children into conservationist-minded young people.
-The kids' experiences have also been shaped through many adventures with YMCA Camp Widjiwagan.
-Jeff and his family are committed to preserving the Boundary Waters for generations to come.
+He is a vice president of risk mitigation for Ameriprise Financial in Minneapolis.
+Upon learning about the sulfide-ore copper mining threats several years ago, Jeff helped start a Twin Cities Boundary Waters Business Group to raise awareness of the issue.
+The Boundary Waters has been a big part of the life of the Soderstrom family, and time spent there has shaped the children into conservationist-minded young people.
+He wants to do all he can to preserve the Boundary Waters for generations to come.